chain-rule/RStudio/README.md

 # RStudio

-A Docker image for running [RStudio] without installing anything locally.
+The repository provides a Docker image for running [RStudio] without installing anything locally.

 ## Installation